yamilfrich/test-js/README.md

 ## Secrets
 xxxx

-- test 2 shouldn't show checks
+- test 2 now it should show